zsytctc/SFPAD/README.md

 ## Research Implications

-SPAPD is the first known attempt to target sentiment-driven pricing using anomaly pattern detection method and sentiment analysis.
+SFPAD is the first known attempt to target sentiment-driven pricing using anomaly pattern detection method and sentiment analysis.
 Results from the study shows it is possible to treat